jjayakumarDev/CVBuilderBackend/README.md

 ### `Commands to run the project locally and deploy`

 Run CVBuilderAPI.java file
-If you are running from IDE, right click on the CVBuilderAPI.java and run as a java application If you are using command line interface then run 'java CVBuilderAPI.java' then we can see the spring initialization on the output file.
+If you are running from IDE, right-click on the CVBuilderAPI.java and run as a java application If you are using command-line interface then run 'java CVBuilderAPI.java' then we can see the spring initialization on the output file.

 mvn clean